A nonamenable "factor" of a Euclidean space: Definitions; the ``Decoration lemma''

-Let $G=(V(G),E(G))$ be an arbitrary graph or decorated graphs.
+Let $G$ be an arbitrary graph or decorated graph.
 Put iid Lebesgue[0,1] random variables on its vertices.
-Consider some decoration of $V(G)$.
-Intuitively, we call it a {\it factor of iid} or {\it fiid}, if the value of the decoration of every $v\in V(G)$ is determined by the labels in a bounded neighborhood of $G$ up to an arbitrarily small error.
-That is, the decoration is determined locally, using the random labels.
-From now on, we will reserve the word {\it labelling} to such a collection of iid Lebesgue$[0,1]$ numbers on the vertices used in a fiid, to distinguish it from other maps from the vertex set, such as decorations or colorings.
+Consider some additional decoration on $V(G)$.
+Intuitively, we call it a {\it factor of iid} or {\it fiid} if for any $\eps>0$ there is an $r$ such that one can tell the value of the decoration of some $v\in V(G)$ from the labels in the $r$-neighborhood of $v$ in $G$ up to an arbitrarily small error.
+That is, the decoration is determined locally, by the random labels.